 Unfortunately, when you are given limited choices of medical professionals, it can be hard to know where you stand.
 Some doctors may not give you the kind of care you deserve, while other doctors may offer care from a place of bias.
-The important thing to know is, when undergoing medical treatment for your injuries, you have the right to your own workers compensation attorney in Huntington Beach.
+The important thing to know is, when undergoing medical treatment for your injuries, you have the right to your own workers compensation attorney in Southern California.

 If you’ve recently been hurt on the jobsite, here are a few tips for handling the medical aspects of your case:

 Even if your injuries are not life-threatening or considered to be “emergencies,” it’s important that you not put off seeking medical care.
 The longer you wait to see a doctor, the worse chances you’ll have at winning your case.
 Even if you are directed to see a physician you don’t know, or maybe don’t want to see, don’t drag your heels.
 Seek medical treatment promptly.

 Too often, people see the doctor for a workplace injury, but fail to follow any of their instructions for things like: medication, physical therapy, rehabilitation, injury stabilization, and more.
 Failing to comply with medical advice can jeopardize your case, so make sure you pay attention and ask questions of your doctor and/or nurse if you need clarification.